Abortion in the District of Columbia: Activities

 The March for Life is an annual rally protesting both the practice and legality of abortion, held in Washington, D.C., on or around the anniversary of Roe v.
 Wade on January 22, a landmark decision issued in 1973 by the United States Supreme Court decriminalizing abortion.
 The march, whose stated mission is to "End abortion by uniting, educating, and mobilizing pro-life people in the public square", advocates for overturning Roe v.
 Wade.
 The event typically draws tens of thousands of attendees.
 The March for Life proceedings begin around noon.
 They typically consist of a rally at the National Mall near Fourth Street (in 2018, this will be near 12th St. NW).
 It is followed by a march which travels down Constitution Avenue NW, turns right at First Street NE, and then ends on the steps of the Supreme Court, where another rally is held.
 Many protesters start the day by delivering roses and lobbying members of Congress.
 The first March for Life, which was founded by Nellie Gray, was held on January 22, 1974, on the West Steps of the Capitol, with an estimated 20,000 supporters in attendance.
 The march was originally intended to be a one-time event, in hopes that the Supreme Court would reverse Roe v.
 Wade immediately a year after its ruling.
 However, after the first march in 1974, Gray took steps to institute the rally as a yearly event until Roe v.
 Wade was overturned by incorporating more grassroots anti-abortion activists into the march, which would later be officially recognized as a nonprofit organization the same year.
 During the 33rd annual March for Life in 2006, the nomination of Judge Samuel Alito to the Supreme Court caused a major shift for the movement, because of the expectation that Alito would "win Senate approval and join a majority in overturning Roe."

+On October 22, 2020, five anti-abortion protesters were arrested after forcing their way into a clinic in Washington, DC and blocking people from entering.
+They were convicted of violating federal law and face up to 11 years in prison.